rdelos747/FNA-Utils/readme.md

 _`imageWidth` and `imageHeight` specify the dimensions of the image provided to the `GameObject`.
 If the image is supplied as a spritesheet (see `setSpriteSheet()` below), `spriteWidth` and `spriteHeight` will be the dimensions of a single cell on the sheet.
 Otherwise, sprite dimensions will be the same as image dimensions._

-## Position vars:

-`public Vector2 position`

 `public float direction`

-`public Rectangle bounds`

-- Initialized to (0, 0), the top left of the image or sprite cell.

 `public int colisionLayer`